Modified: June 16, 2016

 - Persistent cookies are different from session cookies because they are stored on your computer’s hard drive for some length of time.
 They are usually used if you want us to remember information about your Web preferences and passwords for automatic log-in purposes.

-For all inquires as to your personal information, including requests to access or correct personal information, please send a written request to:
+For all inquiries as to your personal information, including requests to access or correct personal information, please send a written request to:

 101 College Street, Toronto